What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 Refund Process

-If no damages occur during your stay, the deposit is refunded according to the host's policy, usually at check-out or within 14 days after check-out.
-The timeline and method of refund should be clearly outlined by your host.
+If no damages occur during your stay, the deposit will be refunded according to the host's policy.
+Typically, refunds are issued at check-out or within a maximum of 14 days after check-out.
+The exact timeline should be specified by your host before your arrival.

 Deposit Terms Vary by Host